nrwl/nx/docs/react/tutorial/06-proxy.md

 But, most importantly, it provides a holistic dev experience regardless of the tools used, and enables advanced build features like distributed computation caching and distributed builds).

 !!!!!
-Now run both "nx serve todos" and "nx serve api", open http://localhost:4200.
+Now run both "nx serve todos" and "nx serve api" in separate terminals, open http://localhost:4200.
 What do you see?
 !!!!!
 Todos application is working!
 404 in the console